 How Long After Bankruptcy Can I Buy a Car?

-It is feasible to obtain a vehicle loan after bankruptcy, but you may be required to pay much higher interest and penalties.
+It is possible to obtain a vehicle loan after bankruptcy, but you may be required to pay much higher interest and penalties.
 Saving money to purchase a secondhand car or using a co-signer on a car loan may be a better option.

-Call O’Bryan Law Offices Today
+Call the Kentucky Bankruptcy Attorneys at O’Bryan Law Offices Today

 If you’re unsure of how to proceed after your bankruptcy discharge, you’re not alone.
 O’Bryan Law Offices handles all manner of cases involving bankruptcy in Kentucky and Indiana.
 If you need advice on your bankruptcy case, restoring credit, or debt counseling in Kentucky, we can help.
-Call our office today at 502-400-4020 or fill out our online intake form to schedule a free consultation with us.
+Call our office today at 502-339-0222 or fill out our online intake form to schedule a free consultation with us.
 We also handle emergency bankruptcy cases for those who find themselves in a bind.